If I’m one thing, it’s productive.

 Another example is writing blog posts.
 I love writing but when I feel obligated?
 It’s not fun.
 It’s also optional, so sometimes my motivation wanes.
 I make sure to sit down, open a new post draft, and set myself up for success by ensuring I have no excuses.

 I pour myself a glass of water so I can’t wander away from my draft because I’m thirsty.
 I make sure my book is in the other room or the TV is off and the remote is out of arms reach.
 And I just do it.

 When my motivation is waning and I’m starting to feel drained, but I still have a lot on my plate, I re-center myself.

 I take 5-10 minutes to remind myself why doing that task is important to me.
-Blogging is important to me because it’s an outlet – it is important to me because I’ve worked my ass off to build this blog to what it is now and I would never want to see that work go to waste; homework is important to me because my education defines my financial future; cleaning the house is important to me because I don’t work well in clutter; exercise is important to me so that I can still enjoy the food I want.
+Blogging is important to me because it’s an outlet – it is important to me because I’ve worked my ass off to build this blog to what it is now and I would never want to see that work go to waste; homework is important to me because my education defines my financial future; cleaning the house is important to me because I don’t work well in clutter; exercise is important to me so that I can still enjoy the food I want and remain healthy.

 I envision my life without these things and that’s usually enough to get me back on the productivity train.
 I spend some time envisioning my life if I do these things successfully, in the future, and that really helps me refocus.

 That title is deceiving, but I remember reading in this magazine somewhere that parents of young children are more likely to struggle with their weight because they don’t realize how quickly taste testing/temperature testing/sampling the kids food can add up to a lot of extra calories.